-The following patient information is intended to assist you with your initial and follow up visits to Specs Eye Care.
-We are dedicated not only to your vision care, but to your overall health.
+The following patient information is intended to assist you with your initial and follow-up visits to Specs Eye Care.
+We are dedicated not only to your vision care but to your overall health.
 We recommend that you make an appointment to have your eyes checked each year.
-If, however, you are experiencing problems you should call our office immediately at (706) 396-7671 or go to an emergency/urgent care clinic if after hours.
+If, however, you are experiencing problems you should call our office immediately at (706) 396-7671 or go to an emergency/urgent care clinic after hours.

-We ask that you please print off your patient forms and bring them with you to your appointment.
-Please arrive 10-15 minutes early if you would like time to browse our selection of frames prior to being dilated.
+We ask that you please print off your patient forms and bring them with you to your appointment or arrive 10 minutes before your scheduled appointment time to complete your paperwork.
+Please bring a list of all of your medications.
+Please bring your medical insurance cards and your vision insurance cards with you.
+If you would like time to browse our selection of frames BEFORE being dilated, please arrive 20 minutes early.

 If you must cancel your appointment, please give us at least 24 hours notice.
-Dr. Roland does not “double-book” and sets aside time specifically for you.
-Appointments cancelled with less than 24 hours notice will NOT be rescheduled without a $75 deposit.
+Specs Eye Care does not “double-book” and sets aside time specifically for you.
+Appointments canceled with less than 24 hours notice will NOT be rescheduled without an $85 refundable deposit.

 Insurance & Payment

 Payment is expected at the time services are rendered.
 Services must be paid when received and a deposit of 50% is required on all orders.
 Payment for all materials, including eyeglasses and contact lenses, must be made in full prior to taking materials from the office.
 There are no exceptions.

 Payment can be made with cash, check, or credit card.
 We offer a 4% discount for cash payments.
 We also accept Care Credit.